QubitPi/fast-ws/docs/docs/development.md

 :::tip

-FastWS is built using maven.
-Maven uses a separate JDK version, which can be seen via `mvn -v`.
+FastWS is built using maven, which uses a separate JDK version.
+This can be seen via `mvn -v`.
 If it's not JDK 17, we should have Maven point to our JDK 17 using [JAVA_HOME](https://stackoverflow.com/a/2503679):

 ```bash